-- The person has a physical or mental condition that substantially limits a major life activity;
+- The person has a physical or mental impairment that substantially limits a major life activity;

 - The person has a history of a disability;

-- Or the person is regarded as having a lasting disability.
+- Or the person is regarded as having an impairment.

 Although these terms appear obvious the legal meaning of each element is complex.
 Texas disability discrimination lawyers battle in disability discrimination lawsuits over their meaning and the application of facts.